The Bankrate promise

 - Safety: Money kept in a savings account at an FDIC-insured bank or an NCUA-insured credit union is insured for up to $250,000 per account owner, per financial institution, per ownership category, keeping your savings safe.

 - Growth: Savings accounts are generally interest-bearing, meaning you will earn interest on the money you save in the account.

 - Liquidity: Though savings accounts provide a place to stash money that is separate from your daily banking needs, they still let you make up to six withdrawals or transfers per statement cycle.

-Other types of savings accounts
+Other types of deposit products for savers

 Savings accounts aren’t your only option when it comes to federally insured places to keep your money.
-There are other savings products offered by both banks and credit unions that are low-risk, liquid and interest bearing.
+There are other savings products offered by both banks and credit unions that are low-risk, liquid and interest-bearing.

 - Money market accounts: Money market accounts can provide higher rates than savings accounts, but they may have higher minimum balance requirements.
 Like a savings account, withdrawals and transactions are limited to six per billing cycle.
 These accounts may come with an ATM card and checks.